 So why the big push for big ships?
 This is mainly due to the cost.
 How much do you reckon it costs to send a freight container from the UK to Hong Kong?
 Just £3,500.
 So the bigger the ship, the more containers on board, the cheaper it is!

 Here at Flintham Cabins we understand just how important freight shipping is, even in a world where we can travel around the world at super-sonic speeds.
-That’s why we specialise in storage containers and site accommodation in London.
+That’s why we specialise in storage containers and site units in London.
 For more information about our products and services, please contact us on 0208 459 6972 or email firstname.lastname@example.org and our staff will be more than happy to assist in every way possible.